islomar/my-notes/java-application-performance-tuning-and-memory-management.md

 - PHP is not compiled but interpreted at runtime (half truth)
 - Some bytecode is run by the interpreter line by line and other blocks are run as **native machine code** (thanks to the JIT compilation).
 - **JIT compilation**
-  - It monitors which branches of code are run the most often and then the JVM can decide that a speicific block is executed a lot and if that block was compiled to native machine code it would be faster.
+  - It monitors which branches of code are run the most often and then the JVM can decide that a specific block is executed a lot and if that block was compiled to native machine code it would be faster.
   - Any sequence of bytecode can be compiled to native machine code.
   - This process is run in a separate thread.
     - The JVM is a multithreaded application itself